-Presumptions contained in the answers to these questions should be verified, preferably through methods like user focus groups, other market research tools, developing a technical prototype etc.
+Presumptions contained in the answers to these questions should be verified, preferably through methods like user focus groups, other market research tools including things like SMS marketing, online surveys, developing a technical prototype etc.

 The project’s scope, or initial estimate of scope in an Agile approach, would be discussed here based on initial feature requirements or assumptions.
 As would planning of the resources needed to realise the project and then putting them in place, including the software development team.

 The software development team roles most typically involved in the planning and analysis phase of the software development life cycle (this varies from team to team and is influenced by the chosen methodology/framework) are:

 Once the need for the software has been verified and its initial scope and requirements and resources expected to be needed are established during the analysis and planning phase, the design phase kicks in.

 This is where software architects and developers make decisions on the high-level design of the software system.
 A tech stack will be chosen, like what languages, frameworks and libraries will be used on the front end and back end and other details like the choice of database technology and other third party services.